gardener/gardener-extension-shoot-dns-service/docs/usage/dns_names.md

 For an Ingress, the DNS names are already declared in the specification.
 Nevertheless the *dnsnames* annotation must be present.
 Here a subset of the DNS names of the ingress can be specified.
 If DNS names for all names are desired, the value `all` can be used.

 Keep in mind that ingress resources are ignored unless an ingress controller is set up.
 Gardener does not provide an ingress controller by default.
-See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) and [Gardener documentation](https://github.com/gardener/documentation/blob/master/website/documentation/guides/applications/service-access/_index.md#loadbalancer-vs-ingress) for more details.
+For more details, see [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) and [Service](https://kubernetes.io/docs/concepts/services-networking/service/) in the Kubernetes documentation.

 ### Request DNS records for service type LoadBalancer